 We’re three of five sisters, with a passion for cooking, and documenting our mama’s recipes.
 We are different in our academic paths, our hobbies and our locations but the same in up-bringing, customs and lifestyles.
 We were born to our wonderful parents in three separate countries, and have lived in all three.
 That’s Canada, the United States and Lebanon.
 Though we weren’t raised our whole lives in one place, our parents never let us feel instability, their love and support was constant and continues to this day.
 The years of close sisterhood ended when we got older, now we live in different cities across Canada.
 We all converge on the love of Jane Austen and Louisa May Alcott, their books are timeless and perfect for young women.
 Our favorites are Little Women and Pride and Prejudice.
-Keeping in contact can be difficult through out the year when school and work is taking up our lives, but we always find time to talk and always get together in the summer.
+Keeping in contact can be difficult through out the year when school and work and family are taking up our lives, but we always find time to talk and always get together in the summer.
 We are all fluent English and Arabic speakers, thanks to our mother who found the time to teach us.
 She realized the importance of teaching us the language of our religion, and our culture.

 We decided to start up The Tabouli Bowl for many reasons.
 The biggest being that we wanted to pool our efforts into something that could benefit us by keeping us in touch but also to create a one stop database for Middle Eastern recipes.
 The idea was sparked when we wanted a solid recipe for a traditional Lebanese food but couldn’t find anything online.
 We would ask our mother but she never had recipes (as every good chef) so we began to shadow her and learn her ways.
 Anyone who has tasted our mothers cooking can attest that it is some of the finest food ever tasted.
 The name was inspired by the most famous Lebanese salad/dish called Tabouli, but also because we can never get enough of it.
 Who we are is defined by what we do and we are five sisters taught to love, share, always respect others & make people smile.
 Family is of utmost importance to us, we have learned to cherish every moment we spend together and learn from one another.
 We are faithful in the fact that keeping your family close to your heart will keep you happy (we don’t mean together 24/7, don’t freak!).
 Life has a funny way of teaching lessons and the best one that is sure to benefit everyone is to always remember your family.